 STEP 1: Log in to your A2X and start the connection process

 Before connecting to QuickBooks, log in to your A2X account.
 You can also connect to Amazon - but this can be done either before or after connecting to QuickBooks.

 Click on the 'Connect to QuickBooks Online' button in Settings > Connections and then either:

-choose to 'Share Quickbooks Access', if you already have an A2X account connected to the same QBO,
+choose to 'Share QuickBooks Access', if you already have an A2X account connected to the same QuickBooks Online,

 or click on the 'Connect to QuickBooks' button, if you wish to connect this A2X account to a new QuickBooks Online company:

 STEP 2: Connect to QuickBooks

 After you click the 'Connect to QuickBooks' button, a new window will open where you need to log into your QuickBooks Online account.

 Next, you need to tell A2X which company you would like to connect with.
 If you have only one company, then you will only have one option; if you have multiple companies, then you will need to select the correct company to link A2X to.

 When selected, you will be taken to the next window, where you need to click on the 'Connect' button to grant A2X permission to connect:

 Lastly, you should see the connection being created before you are redirected back to A2X and the connection window will close automatically.

 Back in A2X, you should see the QuickBooks Bank account settings screen as shown below:

 STEP 3: Set the bank accounts